Loosh-ai/loosh-public-documentation/docs/loosh-agent/faqs.md

 - Account information (email, name)
 - Conversation content for session functionality
 - Usage analytics to improve the service
+- User specific memories are saved in the memory system

 ### Can I delete my data?

 Yes, you can request deletion of your account and associated data by contacting our support team.
+But as noted above, it is possible that that data was collected by other parties and we have no control over this.

 ---